Towards random uniform sampling of bipartite graphs with given degree sequence: Basic definitions and preliminaries

+In this way after at most $\sum_{i=1}^l d(v_i)=e$ swaps we transformed $G_1$ into a well defined canonical realization $R$, furthermore this $R$ is independent from the original realization.

-Now observe that if a swap transforms $H$ into $H'$, then the "inverse swap" (choosing the same four vertices, and changing back the edges) transforms $H'$ into $H$.
-So the swap sequence $T_2$ has an inverse $T_2'$ which transform $G_2'$ into $G_2$.
-Hence the sequence $T_1TT_2'$ is the required swap sequence: it transforms $G_1$ into $G_2$ and its length is at most $d+2(e-d)+d=2e$.
+Now we can easily finish the proof of Theorem \ref{th:ryser} observing that if a swap transforms $H$ into $H'$, then the ``inverse swap" (choosing the same four vertices, and changing back the edges) transforms $H'$ into $H$.
+So if the swap sequence $T_1$ transforms $G_1$ into $R$ then it has an inverse swap-sequence $T_1'$ which transforms $R$ into $G_1$.

+We use this upper bound for convenience: for us a linear upper bound on this value is enough to show the polynomial upper bound of the sampling process.
+If somebody wanted to get tight (or at least better) upper bounds on the sampling process, then a better estimation is necessary for the swap-distance.
+Recently it was shown that the swap-distance $\mathbf{dist}(G_1,G_2)$ for any two realizations is smaller than